ldavid432/chat-cleanup/README.md

     - Intended to help you reduce the channel name size instead of full removal, but can also be customized to anything you want
     - See below for more details on customization
   - Remove special attack messages
+    - Dragon/Crystal/Infernal tools
+  - Chat color bar
+    - Colored bar to help identify the channel type if you remove the channel name
+  - Fixed-width timestamps
+    - Make all your chat messages start the same distance away from the start of the chatbox
 - Clan
   - Remove 'To talk in your clan's channel...' message
   - Remove clan name from messages